-Work with your supervisor to discuss potential telework arrangements or COVID-19 school closure leave (as outlined in the [Paid COVID-19 Leave policy](#), updated 4-1-20).
+Work with your supervisor to discuss potential telework arrangements or COVID-19 school closure leave, as outlined in the [COVID-19 Leave policy](#) (updated 6-13-20).
+See question #2 above for full information about the updated COVID-19 Leave policy, effective June 13.